Ed Brown (Texas politician)

-Edward Brown was a carpenter and state legislator in Texas.
+Edward Brown was an American carpenter and state legislator in Texas.
 He lived in Rusk County, Texas and served in 1874 as a representative of a two county district of Harrison County and Rusk County.
 He served along with Webster Flanagan in the State Senate and Shack Roberts from Harrison County.

+He and 51 other Texas state officeholders from the 19th century are commemorated on a memorial dedicated in 2010.